toptal/picasso/.changeset/twelve-suits-vanish.md

 ### ButtonCircular

-- make `ButtonCircular` component responsive.
+- make `ButtonCircular` component responsive (opt-in).
 You can now provide a 24x24 px icon for `xl` screens.
 Button size for screens under `xl` has been increased.